Stephen Girard: Marriage

 In 1776, Girard met Mary Lum, a Philadelphia native nine years his junior.
 They married soon afterwards, and Girard purchased a home at 211 Mill Street in Mount Holly Township, New Jersey.
-She was the daughter of John Lum, a shipbuilder who died three months before the marriage.
+Mary was the daughter of John Lum, a shipbuilder who died three months before the marriage.
 In 1778 Girard became a resident of Pennsylvania.
 By 1785 Mary had begun succumbing to sudden, erratic emotional outbursts.
 Mental instability and violent rages ensued, leading to a diagnosis of incurable mental instability.
 Though Girard was initially devastated, by 1787 he took a mistress, Sally Bickham.
 In August 1790 Girard committed his wife to the Pennsylvania Hospital (today part of the University of Pennsylvania) as an incurable lunatic, providing her every luxury for comfort.
 During this time she gave birth to a girl whose sire is not entirely certain.
 The child, baptized with the name Mary, died a few months later while under the care of Mrs. John Hatcher, who had been hired by Girard as a nurse.
 Girard spent the remainder of his life with mistresses.

 Yellow fever

 In 1793, there was an outbreak of yellow fever in Philadelphia.
 Although many other well-to-do citizens chose to leave the city, Girard stayed to care for the sick and dying.
 He supervised the conversion of a mansion outside the city limits into a hospital and recruited volunteers to nurse victims, and personally cared for patients.
 For his efforts, Girard was feted as a hero after the outbreak subsided.
-Again during the yellow fever epidemic of 1797-1798 he took the lead in relieving the poor and caring for the sick.
+Again during the yellow fever epidemic of 1797–1798 he took the lead in relieving the poor and caring for the sick.